threefoldtech/zos/specs/network/datastructs.md

     // what endpoint.
 Basically this `connected` array will be used to build
     // up the wireguard config in each netresource.
     []connected
+    // a list of firewall rules to open access directly, IF that netresource
+    // would be directly routed (future)
     Option<[]ipv6_allow>
 }